What is the role of Continuous Integration in Agile?

 - Make the results of integration visible.
 It is better for everyone to know when and why the integration process breaks.
 When it’s fixed, new tests should be added to detect the problem earlier.

 - Fix failed integrations first of all.
-In order to build the right sense of importance and urgency needed to fix integration problems, teams often use flashing lights to draw attention to a broken build and set visible indicators that display the percentage of the time the system remains broken.
+To build the right sense of importance and urgency needed to fix integration problems, teams often use flashing lights to draw attention to a broken build and set visible indicators that display the percentage of the time the system remains broken.

 - Set common cadence.
 When all teams move at the same consistent rhythm, integration points look more accessible.